-Teachers use the National Curriculum 2014 as a starting point for creating their medium-term English plans.
-These medium-term plans help develop interesting and engaging lessons which are frequently linked to other areas of the curriculum and/or interesting texts that will capture the children's attention.
+Teachers use the National Curriculum 2014 as a starting point for creating their medium-term plans (MTPs).
+These MTPs help develop interesting and engaging lessons which are frequently linked to other areas of the curriculum and/or interesting texts that will capture the children's attention.
 When teaching reading, skills that the children need to develop become a focus for the lesson or lesson sequence and are modelled for the children before they begin a task or activity.
 Children are to become familiarised with the different skills they need to become successful readers and are encouraged to recognise the skills independently.
 Classroom displays highlight the importance of these skills.

 Much of the Programme of Study will be taught through English lessons.
-However, additional time is provided on a regular basis for reading at other times.
-There is time set aside for independent reading, practicing decoding and fluency skills, listening to whole class stories and research linked to other subjects.
+However, additional time is provided daily for reading.
+There is time set aside for practicing decoding and fluency skills, comprehension, listening to whole class stories and researching using non-fiction and online texts linked to other subjects.